 What is the best material for making cloth napkins?

-Each type has its own benefits.
-For example, linen and cotton fabrics are as beautiful as they are functional, soft and absorbent.
+Cotton, linen and blended fabrics are very good choices for this sewing project.
+Linen and cotton fabrics are as beautiful as they are functional, soft and absorbent.

-However, a blend with at least 80% natural fiber will give you the best features of both polyester and cotton/linen fabrics – these napkins will need less ironing to remove wrinkles, will retain their shape well and they’ll be easier to care for, in general.
+That being said, a blend with at least 80% natural fiber will give you the best features of both polyester and cotton/linen fabrics.
+This type of napkins will need less ironing to remove wrinkles, will retain their shape well and they’ll be easier to care for, in general.

 What size should cloth napkins be?